xpack/hello-world-template-xpack/README.md

 File 'package.json' generated.
 ```

-### Satisfy dependencies
+### Install dependencies

-The next step is to install all packages required, either source packages or
+The next step is to install all required packages, including source packages
-binary tools.
+and binary tools.

 This is done by issuing the `xpm install` command in the project folder: